PDBeurope/pdb-images/README.md

                         default: use the same colors for all models.
   --allow-lowest-quality
-                        Allow any quality level for visuals, including 'lowest', which is really ugly (default: allow only 'lower' quality level and better).
+                        Allow any quality level for visuals, including "lowest", which is really ugly (default: allow only "lower" quality level and better).
+  --force-bfactor       Force outputting "bfactor" image type even if the structure is
+                        not from X-ray (this might be necessary for custom mmCIF files with missing information about experimental methods).
   --date DATE           Date to use as "last_modification" in the caption JSON
                         (default: today's date formatted as YYYY-MM-DD).
   --clear               Remove all contents of the output directory before